 Today’s Highlight || Rhonda Vincent & The Rage, Rex Fest, Galax

 They say a change is as good as a rest.
 By that logic the changing scenes & locations of an on-going road trip equate to one long rest.
 The longer the road trip, the longer the rest.
 Maybe.
 Maybe not.
 But sometimes an actual rest is called for.
 For us today is that day and after 27 days and 8,018 miles of driving, we’re finally taking a rest.
-For the first time since Page, Arizona, on epic US road trip day 13, we’re spending two nights in the one location, but today is also, and more importantly, the first first day of the trip where we’ll be staying off the roads; save for a 4-mile return trip earlier to the laundromat & to Melanie’s Cafe in Galax for breakfast, today, epic US road trip day 28, is a driving-free day.
+For the first time since Page, Arizona, on Epic US Road Trip day 13, we’re spending two nights in the one location.
+Today is also, and more importantly, the first day of the trip where we’ll be staying off the roads; save for a 4-mile return trip earlier to the laundromat & to Melanie’s Cafe in Galax for breakfast, today, Epic US Road Trip day 28, is a driving-free day.
 And we’ve Rex Fest to thank for that.

 Day 29 || September 25 2016

 Route || Galax, Virginia, to Lewisburg, West Virginia (via the Blue Ridge Parkway & Shenandoah National Park)

 Miles (Kilometres) Driven || 354 (570)